 8th-11th July 2020 - 'Building Bodily Resilience Through Clean Eating in the Twenty-First Century', Society for the Social History of Medicine 50th Anniversary Conference: Resilience, University of Swansea.
 Postponed due to COVID-19.

 16th-18th April 2020 - '‘Having Been There… I Know How Hard It Is’: Relatability and Ordinariness in Clean Eating', Gender, Subjectivity, and "Everyday Health" in the Post-1945 World, University of Essex.
-Postponed due to COVID-19.
+Rescheduled due to COVID-19.

 8th November 2019 - 'Clean Eating and Orthorexia Nervosa: The Removal of Toxicity', 'Cultures of Toxicity' Symposium, University of Warwick.